danriti/moleskine/the-right-stuff/README.md

 Immediately, there is a problem.
 If I defer the loading of all the Javascript files, how can I guarantee that they are loaded in a specific order?
-Both `holder.js` and `bootstrap.js` have a dependency on `jquery.js`, so I'm forced to manually concatenate all the Javascript files (and minify for good order):
+Both `holder.js` and `bootstrap.js` have a dependency on `jquery.js`, and loading them out of order will result in broken Javascript.
+So I'm forced to manually concatenate (and minify) all the Javascript files before we defer the loading:

 ```bash
 $ cat jquery.js bootstrap.js holder.js > all.js